If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, please see upgrading from previous versions.

 <string>pfIShU4dEXqPd5ObYNfDBiQWcXozk7estwzTnF9BamQ=</string>

+Be sure to keep your keys safe and not lose them (they will be erased if your keychain or system is erased).
 You can use the -x private-key-file and -f private-key-file options to export and import the keys respectively when transferring keys to another Mac.
 Otherwise we recommend keeping the keys inside your Mac’s keychain.
-Be sure to keep them safe and not lose them (they will be erased if your keychain or system is erased).
+If your keys are lost however, you can still sign new updates for Developer ID signed applications through key rotation.

 Please visit Migrating to EdDSA from DSA if you are still providing DSA signatures so you can learn how to stop supporting them.

-Sparkle.framework into the bundle of a Developer ID application requires that you code-sign the framework and its helper tools with your Developer ID keys.
-Xcode should do this automatically if you create an archive via Product › Archive and Distribute App choosing Developer ID method of distribution.codesign --deep -vvv --verify <path-to-app> for code signing validity, spctl -a -t exec -vv <path-to-app> for Gatekeeper validity, and by checking logs in the Console.app.
-See Apple’s Code Signing in Depth for more code signing details.For regular application updates, if you both code-sign your application with Apple’s Developer ID program and include a public EdDSA key for signing your update archive, Sparkle allows rotating keys by issuing a new update that changes either your Apple code signing certificate or your EdDSA keys (but not both).
-For applications that opt into enabling SUVerifyUpdateBeforeExtraction, the update archive must also be an Apple Developer ID code signed disk image.
+For regular application updates (not installer package updates), if you both code-sign your application with Apple’s Developer ID program and include a public EdDSA key for signing your update archive, Sparkle allows rotating keys by issuing a new update that changes either your Apple code signing certificate or your EdDSA keys (but not both).
+For applications that opt into enabling SUVerifyUpdateBeforeExtraction, changing your EdDSA keys can only be done if the update archive is a Developer ID code signed disk image (dmg).

 We recommend rotating keys only when necessary like if you need to change your Developer ID certificate, lose access to your EdDSA private key, or need to change (Ed)DSA keys due to migrating away from DSA.

-Sparkle supports updating from DMG, ZIP archives, tarballs, Apple Archives (as of Sparkle 2.7 / macOS 10.15), and installer packages, so you can generally reuse the same archive for distribution of your app on your website as well as Sparkle updates.
+Sparkle supports updating from dmg, zip archives, tarballs, Apple Archives (as of Sparkle 2.7 / macOS 10.15), and installer packages, so you can generally reuse the same archive for distribution of your app on your website as well as Sparkle updates.

 Sparkle uses appcasts to get information about software updates.
 An appcast is an RSS feed with some extra information for Sparkle’s purposes.

-SUFeedURL property to your Info.plist; set its value to a URL where your appcast will be hosted, e.g. https://yourcompany.example.com/appcast.xml.
-We strongly encourage you to use HTTPS URLs for the appcast.CFBundleVersion key in your Info.plist.
+SUFeedURL property to your Info.plist; set its value to a URL where your appcast will be hosted, e.g. https://yourcompany.example.com/appcast.xml.CFBundleVersion key in your Info.plist.
 Sparkle uses this to compare and determine the latest version of your bundle.If you update regular app bundles and you have set up EdDSA signatures, you can use a tool to generate appcasts automatically:

 Run generate_appcast tool from Sparkle’s distribution archive specifying the path to the folder with update archives.
 Allow it to access the Keychain if it asks for it (it’s needed to generate signatures in the appcast).